Icepenguins101/charms-bar-port/README.md

 * Based on Windows 8.1 Update 3
 * Formatting-aware (uses the OS' time and date formats.
 If you are using 24-hour and/or date formats like "MM/DD/YYYY", Charms Bar Port will use that format.
 Custom formats not supported yet)
 * Language-aware (automatically switches depending on your OS language)
-* Includes accent colors
+* Uses accent colors from your system
-* Network/battery status included
+* Network and battery status icons included
-* Supports Windows 8.x-era registry hacks
+* Supports Windows 8.x-era registry keys
 * Supports high contrast and light/dark mode preferences
 * Fully animated to emulate Windows 8.x (can be disabled in the OS settings)
 * Multi-monitor support (please read <a href="https://raw.githubusercontent.com/Icepenguins101/charms-bar-port/main/resource/helpwanted.txt">this</a>)
 * Touch-friendly
-* Uses WinRT resources
 * Customizable panels (can be removed through the Registry Editor)
 * Fully designable: includes a Windows 7 Metro concept, Windows 8 Developer Preview, Windows 8.1 Update 3, Windows 11 Metro concept and Windows 11 Fluent concept styles by default, or you can define your custom theme instead.
 * Pin anything to the Charms Bar for easy access
-* Switch between Win32 and Metro mode for the currently-focused program.
+* Switch between Win32 and Metro modes for the currently-focused program

 ## Supported languages
 * English